Insights & Discussion

 The women who underwent gut microbiome testing experienced a substantial decrease in total hot flashes during the dietary intervention, and severe hot flashes disappeared entirely in this group.
 Alpha and beta diversity within the microbiome showed no significant difference in the intervention group between baseline and the end of the 12 weeks.
 Interestingly, adjustments in the relative abundance of certain bacterial strains, notably Porphyromonas and Prevotella corporis, were linked with the reduction in severe day hot flashes, while changes in the relative abundance of Clostridium asparagiforme were associated with a reduction in total severe hot flashes and severe night hot flashes.

-Systematic Review Hot Flushes Menopause Pomegranate
+Systematic Review Hot Flushes Menopause Soybean

 Sign In